-- 7. Flood mitigation actions may include: optimising grass cover in pastoral systems; establishing well-designed networks of detention bunds; provision of forest cover to mitigate rainfall whilst being vigilant with forest harvesting methods and timing; good land use and floodplain management plans including avoiding placement of infrastructure in flood-prone areas; and adoption of green infrastructure (e.g., vegetated swales and stormwater ponds) in preference to hard surfaces.
+- 7. Flood mitigation actions may include: optimising grass cover in pastoral systems; establishing well-designed networks of detention bunds and wetlands; provision of forest cover to mitigate rainfall whilst being vigilant with forest harvesting methods and timing; good land use and floodplain management plans including avoiding placement of infrastructure in flood-prone areas; and adoption of green infrastructure (e.g., vegetated swales and stormwater ponds) in preference to hard surfaces.
 Some of these actions may also be beneficial for water storage provision during drought. - 8.
-Floods increase sediment erosion and losses of particulate phosphorus.
+Heavy rainfall and associated runoff increase sediment erosion and losses of particulate phosphorus.
 Their effect on nitrogen delivery is more variable but increased losses are also expected.
 Complicating factors include: how additional atmospheric CO2 stimulates plant production and nutrient uptake; increased plant growth and microbial degradation rates from rises in temperature; and interactions of temperature with dissolved organic carbon delivery. - 9.
 The effects of climate change on lake ecosystems may be profound due to increased water temperature and vertical stratification.
-Shallow polymictic lakes (Rotorua, Rotoehu and Rerewhakaaitu) are most vulnerable because a warmer climate will bring about large relative increases in the duration of deoxygenation of bottom waters, leading to greater nutrient release from bottom sediments and stimulating algal growth.
-The deeper monomictic lakes will have longer periods of seasonal stratification but relative increases in duration will be smaller than in polymictic lakes. - 10.
+Shallow polymictic lakes (Rotorua, Rotoehu and Rerewhakaaitu) are most vulnerable because a warmer climate will increase the frequency and duration of intermittent stratification events, which will increase the probability of bottom-water anoxia, nutrient releases from bottom sediments and availability of these nutrients to enhance algal growth upon re-mixing.
+The deeper monomictic lakes will have longer periods of seasonal stratification, which will also increase the risk of bottom-water anoxia (e.g., Lake Tarawera) or extend the duration of anoxia (e.g., Lake Rotoiti).
+There is a small probability that some deep lakes may not mix at all in winter, as noted in Lake Taupō in particularly warm winters. - 10.
 Cyanobacteria (blue-green algae) have a number of physiological adaptations that provide them with a competitive advantage over other phytoplankton in a warming climate.
 For a given nutrient concentration it is likely that there will be increased incidence of blooms and toxin production by cyanobacteria.
 There are likely to be other 'winners' and 'losers' amongst the flora and fauna of aquatic systems under climate change.
 Several noxious alien invasive species (catfish, certain weed species, mosquito fish) are native to sub-tropical and tropical regions, and risks of their spread and growth are more likely in a warming climate.
 Increased surveillance, control and eradication efforts are likely to be necessary for these freshwater invaders.
-Conversely, habitat of trout may be diminished. - 11.
-The Trophic Level Index (TLI) is used as the primary indicator of water quality for the Rotorua lakes and is linked to Lake Action Plans.
+Conversely, habitat of trout, a 'cold-water' fish, may be diminished. - 11.
+The Trophic Level Index (TLI) is used as the primary indicator of water quality for the Rotorua lakes and is linked to Lake Action Plans2.
 Based on model simulations for some lakes, TLI values can be expected to increase by approximately 0.2 units by 2090, more so in polymictic lakes.
-The Technical Advisory Group recommends that a forward-looking approach is adopted so that nutrient loads are proactively managed as an anticipatory action to ensure that TLI targets are met in the future.
+The Technical Advisory Group recommends a forward-looking approach to adopt emerging science and best-practice frameworks so that nutrient loads are proactively managed as an anticipatory action to ensure that TLI targets are met in the future.

-&lt;sup>2 Bay of Plenty Regional Water and Land Plan (2014).
+2 Bay of Plenty Regional Water and Land Plan (2014).
 Amended as required by National Policy Statement for Freshwater Management 2014.